FediHotel/Ubuntu-Tutorial/Cloudflare_And_SSL.md

 1. Login to your Cloudflare dashboard and select your domain.

-2. Click on “Crypto” tab and within SSL settings, select “Full (strict)”
+2. Click on “Crypto” tab and within SSL settings, select “Full”

 3. Scroll down a bit and within “Origin Certificates” settings, click “Create Certificate”